Whether you are looking for a bachelor’s, master’s, or

 Complete FERPA Release form

-- Using Liberty University's FERPA PIN system, a student may grant permission to release some or all private information to persons in which he or she designates.
+Using Liberty University's FERPA PIN system, a student may grant permission to release some or all private information to persons that he or she designates.
 The FERPA PIN can be accessed through the student's ASIST account.
 Go to the General Information tab on ASIST, and then select the FERPA Personal Identification Number menu option.
 A student may grant permission to release some, or all, private information to persons they designate in their ASIST account.
 A designated point of contact must have the FERPA PIN and their name on the student's account to access their information.
-A FERPA can be used for an individual to discuss your student account but a Power of Attorney is required to allow someone else to add/drop courses and sign any documents in place of the student.
+FERPA can be used for an individual to discuss your student account but a Power of Attorney is required to allow someone else to add/drop courses and sign any documents in your place.

 Grant Power of Attorney (POA)

-- A Special Power of Attorney is just that.
-It is used for specific acts that you want done.
+A Special Power of Attorney is used for specific acts that you want done.
 Special POA’s can be good for a short period of time but not longer than a year.

 Make copies of all applicable Education & Military documents and give them to a person you trust (i.e. the person you gave POA/FERPA)

-- You may or may not have received a LES since you have just joined.
-If you are Reserve or National Guard, and have attended Drill and have been paid, you would have received a LES.
+You may or may not have received a LES since you have just joined.
+If you are Reserve or National Guard, and have attended Drill and have been paid, you would have received an LES.